fpereiro/gotoB/tutorial/tutorial.md

 └──────────────────────┘
 ```

-Once you set up your backend program, this program will be constantly running on a server.
-The frontend, however, is a different matter.
-The frontend program gets loaded every time that a user opens your webapp.

 It is important to understand how this happens; the diagram above explains the main steps:

 - Step 1: